Explore our portfolio

 Domain:

 Armouries and munitions storage buildings are functional structures designed for security, strength and safety.
-Safety and security requirements dictate many design requirements including layouts, stand-off distances and lines of sight, while choice of materials and construction processes can aid sustainability.
+Designs are dictated by strict safety and security requirements including layouts, stand-off distances and lines of sight, while choice of materials and construction processes can aid sustainability.

 We can help with:Case study: Munitions inspection facility at RAF Lakenheath